N-Nieto/Relevance_Based_Pruning/README.md

 This is the repository with the implementation of the proposed method: Relevance-Based Pruning.

 ## The MatLab
-Offers a traditional ELM implementation and proposed RBP.
+Offers a traditional ELM implementation and the proposed RBP.
-We gave an example using synthetic data.
+We provide an example with synthetic data.

 ## The Python implementation
 Offers a RBP_Utility with all definitions needed to run the traditional ELM and the proposed RBP method.
-We gave an RBP example using synthetic data.
+We provide an example with synthetic data.